Gōdō gaisha: Background

-Gōdō gaisha was newly introduced by the Companies Act, which became effective on May 1, 2006, replacing yūgen gaisha.
+Gōdō gaisha was introduced by the Companies Act, which became effective on May 1, 2006, replacing yūgen gaisha.

 Basic structure

 A GK is formed by articles of incorporation (定款, teikan) signed between its investors, called members (社員, shain).
 Each member may provide a capital contribution in the form of money or property.
 Credit and promises to perform services are not valid considerations for an ownership interest in a GK.

 Following ratification of the agreement, the GK's articles of incorporation and corporate seal must be registered with the Legal Affairs Bureau (法務局, hōmukyoku).
 Once the bureau processes the registration, the company may open a bank account, seal contracts, and engage in other activities as a legal entity.

 The members may, either in the agreement or pursuant to the agreement, choose one or more executive manager (業務執行社員, gyōmu shikkō shain) from among their ranks.
 This executive manager can be either an individual or a corporation; however, corporate executive managers must appoint at least one functional manager (職務執行者, shokumu shikkō sha) to perform the actual management duties.

 The legal duties of GK managers are very similar to the legal duties of KK directors.
 GK members may sue managers in the same way that KK shareholders may sue directors on the company's behalf.

 A GK may be converted to a KK with the unanimous consent of all of its members.